This page tells you about chiropractic care for people with cancer. There is information about

 Trials have looked at spinal manipulation as a treatment for various conditions.
 Research studies have found that chiropractic care works well for ongoing lower back pain.
 In 2009 the National Institute for Health and Care Excellence (NICE) recommended spinal manipulation as given by chiropractors as an effective treatment option for people with ongoing lower back pain.

 A 2010 review of scientific evidence on manual therapies found that spinal manipulation can also help people with

 - Neck related headaches

 The 2010 review stated that spinal manipulation does not appear to be helpful for asthma, high blood pressure or period pain.
 The studies could not tell whether it helps with fibromyalgia, pain in the middle area of the back, pre menstrual syndrome, sciatica, or jaw joint disorders.

-Further clinical trials will help to show how well chiropractic treatment works, and which other conditions it might be used to treat.
+Further clinical trials will help to show how well chiropractic care works, and which other conditions it might be helpful for.
 Trials may also tell us more about possible side effects.
-It is important to make sure that any side effects of treatment don’t outweigh potential benefits.
+It is important to make sure that any side effects of a treatment don’t outweigh potential benefits.

 On your first visit to a chiropractor they will ask you some general questions about your health and lifestyle.
 Their aim is to find the exact cause of your symptoms.
 They will want to know about

 - Any injuries you have had

 - Your type of work and other activities